ZigaSajovic/optimizing-the-memory-layout-of-std-tuple/README.md

 #### Computing the inverse permutation

 The last thing to do, is to compute the inverse permutation.
-This is needed so that we can find the element the user is requesting (remember the **as if** rule, and the user being oblivious to the permutation).

 The inverse is computed as follows:
   * for each `N`: